Grok 4 vs Kimi K2 Thinking

 Where can I run Grok 4 and Kimi K2 Thinking?

-Grok 4 is available on Microsoft Foundry, OpenRouter, and Replicate API.
+Grok 4 is available on Microsoft Foundry, OpenRouter, Replicate API, and xAI Console.
 Kimi K2 Thinking is available on Fireworks AI, GCP Vertex AI, NVIDIA NIM, AWS Bedrock, and OpenRouter.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing